-The purpose of the Master of Arts degree in Executive Leadership Studies (K- 12) is to develop educational leaders through courses, research, seminars, and internships conducted in an environment based on Christian principles and values.
+The Master of Arts in Executive Leadership Studies (K-12) degree program will further develop your educational leadership skills through courses, research, seminars, and internships conducted in an environment based on Christian principles and values.

 - What You Can Do With This Degree

 - Delivery Options

 Designed to meet a variety of goals for prospective school administrators, the Master of Arts in Executive Leadership studies provides a foundation in the principles and procedures of educational administration, curriculum development, and instructional improvement.
 You will develop an ability to implement and evaluate models of instruction and methods of supervision in the classroom and other school settings.
 In addition, the program fosters the development of one’s ability to effectively evaluate classroom teachers and improves capacities to appropriately interpret and implement educational research.

 Gardner-Webb University’s School of Education offers a learning environment that supports Christian values in the classroom.
 You will gain valuable professional preparation to succeed in your career and help your future students succeed in school.
 You will also benefit from spiritual support that prepares you for ethical, inspired leadership.

 Upon completion of this program, students will have earned a Master of Arts in Executive Leadership Studies and will be subject to state licensure requirements in order to receive North Carolina state licensure as a School Administrator.
 Students who have already earned a master's degree have the option to take a subset of the coursework outlined below to earn add-on licensure as a School Administrator.
 Graduates emerge with a foundation in the principles and procedures of educational administration.